Forest and Range Evaluation Program resource features monitoring

 On this page:

-A surface or subsurface element of a karst system is a protected resource feature.
+Where established by a Government Actions Regulation (GAR) order, a surface or subsurface element of a karst system is a protected resource feature.
 Karst is a distinctive topography in which the landscape is shaped by the dissolving action of water on carbonate bedrock such as limestone, dolomite or marble.

 Are current forest practices protecting and maintaining the structure, function and ecological integrity of surface karst features?